 2. Amplify Feedback

 The Second Way in the DevOps Three Ways is Amplify Feedback.
 Scrum is all about feedback.
-At its core, Scrum has the Sprint and the Daily Scrum as a built-in feedback loops.
+At its core, Scrum has the Sprint and the Daily Scrum as a built-in feedback loop.
 Scrum Team adopting DevOps will have a different nature of implementing the feedback loops.
 Scrum Team implementing eXtreme Programming has multiple feedback loops with pair programming and Test Driven Development as the smallest feedback loops.

 1. Sprint Review